lucprincen/website/content/about.md

 <p class="message">

 Hi There!
-My name is Luc, I live in the Netherlands with my wife and son and I do some stuff on the web.
+My name is Luc, I live in the Netherlands with my wife and son.
+I like creating stuff for the web.

 </p>

-I'm a co-founder of online agency [Chef du Web](https://chefduweb.nl) (for which [i recently stopped working](/2017/06/07/time-for-something-new)) and [Alpackit](https://alpack.it).
+I'm a co-founder of online agency [Chef du Web](https://chefduweb.nl) (for which [i recently stopped working](/time-for-something-new/)) and [Alpackit](https://alpack.it).
 You can find me on [Twitter](https://twitter.com/LucP)

 I work a lot with WordPress and I love open source in general.
-I'm mostly involved in frontend development where I like elegant cod and fast load times.
+I'm mostly involved in frontend development where I like elegant code and fast load times.

 In my private time I like barbecueing low & slow caveman meals, painting and playing the occasional grand strategy game like Civilization or Europa Universalis.